 Your first step in getting potential employers to take notice is to create a striking resume.
-Resumes create a first impression of you, as they give employers a detailed summary of your skills, capabilities and experience.
+Resumes create the first impression of you, as they give employers a detailed summary of your skills, capabilities, and experience.

 Keep in mind that resumes are typically job-specific.
-You only need to put the details of your skills and experience in relation to the position you are applying for.
+When writing your resume's content, you only need to put the details of your skills and experience in relation to the position you are applying for.
 This can be a challenge.
 Not only do you have to think about what is relevant to include or exclude, it is also important how you present it visually.

 With over hundreds of resume templates made by in-house designers, Canva makes it easy for you to craft your resume and lessen the stress.
 There’s guaranteed to be a design that will work for your chosen position.
 Here we look at ten resume templates from Canva that can bring you a step closer to your dream job.

 Traditionally, resumes are straightforward and clean in terms of content and presentation.
 The danger is that it can get lost among other resumes that look the same.
 This resume offers a design that is clean and classic, but at the same time its pop of color makes it stand out.

 02. Green Health Photo Resume

 The design of this template is geared towards the health and wellness industry, but can be adapted for any kind of work.
 Its border of green leaves is refreshing and enhances the colors of the text for your name and headers.
 Replace it with a different image background and color as you see fit.

 Having color on your resume will certainly make it pop against all others on the pile.
 This is particularly good if the job you’re applying for is a creative position.
 This template gives you space to show of your skills through photographs and words, doubling the impact with minimal pages.

 Go creative without going overboard.
 Add an image to your resume that reflects the industry, and choose an accent color from the same image for your headers.